-Hull School Trail & Thornton River Lower Trail Shuttle
+Hull School Trail & Thornton River Lower Trail Out-and-Back

-We did a nearly 8-mile shuttle hike down Hull School Trail and Thornton River Lower Trail and back up to Skyline Drive.
+We did a nearly 8-mile out-and-back hike down Hull School Trail and Thornton River Lower Trail and back up to Skyline Drive.
 You start at the parking lot just beyond Beahms Gap.

 The trail itself is somewhat wide and bland on its own, but the area does have some interesting history.